 God gave His children the Holy Spirit so that we might know Him better.
 Since the Holy Spirit is also God’s Spirit, it knows the thoughts of God and reveals those thoughts to believers.
 The Holy Spirit opens believers’ eyes to the hope of salvation and the inheritance they have in Christ.

-He guides us into truth
+He guides us to the truth

 I just need to be still and listen and allow Him to express to the Father what needs to be said.